getcodestaff/hill-country-soft-water/src/content/section1.md

 ---
 component: "section1"
+text: "A MESSAGE TO BE DETERMINED"
-textColor: white
+textColor: black
-featuredImage: ../images/about-us_1_11zon.webp
+featuredImage: ../images/section1.webp
-featuredImageAlt: girl drinking a glass of water
+featuredImageAlt: "about us"
 ---